 The Committee also evaluated the potential effects of [Rec.
 06-05].
-As 2007 catch data from the fishery operating under these management measures were not available for comprehensive analysis at the 2008 assessment (see Circular #1227/08), the Committee has performed equilibrium-based and non-equilibrium-based projections starting from the 2006 estimates.
+As 2007 catch data from the fishery operating under these management measures were not available for comprehensive analysis at the 2008 assessment (Circular #1227/08), the Committee has performed equilibrium-based and non-equilibrium-based projections starting from the 2006 estimates.
 Acknowledging that there is insufficient scientific information to determine precisely the productivity of the stock, the Committee considered different contrasting and plausible productivity scenarios as well as different scenarios about the historical catches and the implementation of [Rec.
 06-05] (Section 10.1 of SCRS/2008/019).
-The results clearly indicate that only scenarios with a high productivity over the next 15 years that will not be affected by the current low level of the SSB allow the rebuilding of the stock which are considered to be as plausible as the high productivity scenarios would not allow the rebuilding of the stock by 2023.
+The results clearly indicate that only scenarios with a high productivity over the next 15 years that will not be affected by the current low level of the SSB allow the rebuilding of the stock with probability greater than 50% by 2023.
+The remaining scenarios of a low or medium productivity of the stock which are considered to be as plausible as the high productivity scenarios would not allow the rebuilding of the stock by 2023.
 Furthermore, [Rec.
 06-05] would not avoid a high risk of collapse of the population in a substantial number of scenarios considered.